LCOGT/banzai/README.rst

 Tests
 -----
-BANZAI uses the astropy helpers that wrap pytest to run both of it's unit tests and end-to-end tests.
+BANZAI uses the astropy helpers that wrap pytest to run both of its unit tests and end-to-end tests.

 The end-to-end tests require more setup, so to run only the unit tests locally